zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 as smooth as possible, to reduce or even eliminate the need for costly code refactoring.

-ZenML makes a stellar job of decoupling the ML pipeline code from the tooling and infrastructure required to run it.
+ZenML does a stellar job of decoupling the ML pipeline code from the tooling and infrastructure required to run it.
 With ZenML, you can start experimenting with a local Stack from day one, and then gradually switch to using more elaborate Stack configurations that are fit for production, as your project